karlhayek/spleeter/.github/PULL_REQUEST_TEMPLATE.md

 You tested it, right?

-- [ ] I implemented unit test whicn ran successfully using `poetry run pytest tests/`
+- [ ] I implemented unit test which ran successfully using `poetry run pytest tests/`
 - [ ] Code has been formatted using `poetry run ruff format spleeter`

 ## Documentation link and external references